plugcommunity/documentation/api/events/backend_events/ban.md

 # Ban message

-Event passed containing the ban that happend
+Event passed containing the ban that happened

 ### Packet Example
 ```js
 {
     "a": "ban",